ome/omero-documentation/contributing/jekyll.rst

 covers OMERO user `<https://omero-guides.readthedocs.io/en/latest/>`_ when possible.
 Original pages without a guide e.g. mtools, have been redirected to `<https://downloads.openmicroscopy.org/help/pdfs/>`_.
+When features e.g. roi folders are added to the `<https://omero-guides.readthedocs.io/en/latest/>`_, some redirects might need to be updated.

 The source is at `<https://github.com/ome/ome-help/>`_.
 The website uses the ‘master’ branch for the live deployment.